 Professor at Columbia (Donovan Family Professor of Computer Science.)

 Christos Harilaos Papadimitriou is the Donovan Family Professor of Computer Science at Columbia University.
 Before joining Columbia in 2017 he taught at Berkeley for 22 years, and before that at Harvard, MIT, Athens Polytechnic, Stanford, and UCSD.
-He has written hundreds of articles on algorithms and complexity, and their applications to optimization, databases, control, AI and robotics, economics and game theory, the Internet, evolution, and the brain, and his work has been cited over 80,000 times.
-He holds a PhD from Princeton and nine honorary doctorates, including from ETH, EPFL, and the Universities of Athens and Paris, while in 2014 the President of the Hellenic Republic named him commander of the Order of the Phoenix.
-He is a member of the National Academy of Sciences of the US, the American Academy of Arts and Sciences, and the National Academy of Engineering, and has received the Knuth prize, the Gödel prize, the von Neumann medal, and Technion’s Harvey award.
+He has written hundreds of articles on algorithms and complexity, and their applications to optimization, databases, control, AI and robotics, economics and game theory, the Internet, evolution, and recently the brain, and his work has been cited over 85,000 times.
+He holds a PhD from Princeton and eight honorary doctorates, including from ETH, EPFL, and the Universities of Athens and Paris, while in 2014 the President of the Hellenic Republic named him commander of the Order of the Phoenix.
+He is a member of the National Academy of Sciences of the US, the American Academy of Arts and Sciences, and the National Academy of Engineering, and has received the Knuth prize, the Gödel prize, the von Neumann medal, and Technion’s Harvey prize.
 He has also written three novels: “Turing,” “Logicomix” (with Apostolos Doxiadis) and “Independence.”

 Professor Emeritus of Political Science at University of Athens and member of the Academy of Athens